bacionejs/byte-armada/README.md

 Also, as a beginner, I tend to have one simple concept in mind and I don't add any depth to my games which players expect.
 Maybe in the future I will cover that.

+It seems I've been too focused on trying to make a simple version of all the games that I've liked in the past.
+For example, Alto (Bike), DoodleJump (FURBALL) , and strategy (this game).
+My only odd one is Jazz which was merely a desire to make an initial foray into a high-fidelity character animation.
+Hopefully next year I'll have an original game that's not inspired by anything.
+Except there is one game I still want to replicate, and that is a first-person vector style tie-fighter...and Unblock, one of my favorite simple games.

 ## 🎨 Art

 I created [Vector Bay](//github.com/bacionejs/vectorbay) for building spaceships.